 This model is more risky and without enough planning at the initial stages of the project , this could lead to scope creep and the overall lower quality of the end product.

 Minimum Viable Product

 The good thing about MVPs is that they are smaller in scope and the heavy lifting can happen later on with the next phases of the project development.
-Another benefit of building an MVP is that your website will be in ongoing development – Google will appreciate the fact that you spend more time and update your website regularly (which would affect your rankings in a positive way), and your customers will see that you care and add more features with time.
+Another benefit is that your website will be in ongoing development.
+Google will appreciate the fact that you spend more time and update your property regularly, which would affect your rankings in a positive way.
+Furthermore, your customers will see that you care, grow, and add more features with time.

-Signing a retainer contract is a long-term commitment between you and your website development company.
+Signing a WordPress retainer contract is a long-term commitment between you and your website development company.
 Agreeing on a number of hours, days or weeks when the team is dedicated entirely on your project is a healthy balance between a fixed fee and an hourly model.

 For example, if your provider charges $120/h for website development, you can get a discount for the amount of time when the team is occupied with your website.
 Booking 2 days a week for building the project and business consulting will get you a small discount – say, $100/h.
 The company will receive a check for $6400 each month which helps their planning, and you can navigate the process by changing your requirements on the fly, and introduce essential features based on the progress of your competitors or the demands from your customers.